JohnCremona/CMFs/PostgresSchema.md

   * check_primitive : check that orbit specified by conductor, prim_orbit_index is present
   * check_is_real : check that is_real is true if and only if `order <= 2`
   * check_galois_orbit_len : check that char_degee = len(Galois_orbit)
-  * FIXME : check that is_primitive is true if and only if modulus=conductor
+  * check_is_primitive : check that is_primitive is true if and only if modulus=conductor
 * Fast
   * check_char_degree : check that char_degree = euler_phi(order)
 * Slow